macfarla/besu/docs/Private-Txns-Migration.md

 ## Private transactions created using v1.3.4 or earlier

-A critical issue for privacy users with private transactions created using Hyperledger Besu v1.3.4 or earlier has been identified.
+A critical issue for privacy users with private transactions created using Besu v1.3.4 or earlier has been identified.
 If you have a network with private transactions created using v1.3.4 or earlier, please read the following and take the appropriate steps: